HPEDevCom/redfishdocs/docs/redfishServices/ilos/ilo5/ilo5_297/ilo5_network_resourcedefns297.md

 `@odata.type: "#NetworkAdapter.v1_5_0.NetworkAdapter"`

 A NetworkAdapter represents the physical network adapter capable of connecting to a computer network.
 Examples include but are not limited to Ethernet, Fibre Channel, and converged network adapters.
-The Data Source is either DCi or RDE.
-HPE OEM section shall be present only for DCi Data Source.

 ### Resource Instances